 By 1948, the firm was thriving and changes were in the wind.
 Cliff decided that another solicitor was needed.
-He put the word about and it reached Norman Inder, who was then working for a legal firm in Auckland but who had married the daughter of an old Papakura family.
+He put the word about and it reached Norman Inder, who was then working for a legal firm in Auckland and had married the daughter of an old Papakura family.
 Cliff invited Norm to join him, which he did in August 1948.
-Later that year the firm moved to slightly larger premises at Broadway Papakura (where the ASB Bank is now situated).
+Later that year the firm moved to slightly larger premises at Broadway Papakura (where the ASB Bank used to be situated).
 On 1st October 1949, Norm Inder joined Cliff in the partnership and the firm's name changed to "Amies & Inder".

 As a result of ill health, in 1951 Cliff retired from legal practice and subsequently bought the business known as Papakura Stationers.
 The firm name remained as "Amies & Inder" until 1955.
 After the sale of Cliff's retail business in 1967, he returned to the law and worked with the firm on a part time basis, ultimately retiring in 1982 but continuing as a consultant until 1988.

 The 1950s were a time of significant decisions that would have a long lasting effect on the firm.
 In 1952 Norm employed Marjorie Phillips (nee Hill) as a legal secretary.
 With the exception of a period of time when Marj was raising her family, she has been with us throughout the intervening years.
 She now has the title of Assistant Practice Manager but that title does not do justice to the wealth of knowledge she has regarding our clients, the law and the best way to make our office operate efficiently.

 In January 1953, Norm Inder employed Brian Lynch as a staff solicitor.
 Norm Inder took Brian Lynch into partnership on 1 April 1955 and the firm name was changed to "Inder & Lynch".